ICRAR/shark/doc/configuration/specifying.rst

 More than one ``-o`` option can be given to pass down more than one configuration value.
 For further information on how to run |s|
-see :doc:`running`.
+see :doc:`../running`.

 Configuration values given on the command line take precedence over values specified on any configuration file.
 In the example above,
-and if using the sample configuration shown in `config.file`,
+and if using the sample configuration shown in :ref:`config.file`,
 |s| will effectively run with a value of ``0.4``
 for ``cosmology.omega_m``.